Name: Heidi Catlin

 Programme: BA Level 4

-Her team is the department that manages DFT apprentices for all the organisation and external Arms Length Bodies she has been instrumental in assisting new apprentices at the start of their learning journey and she has also been very vocal in several networks regarding apprenticeships and also women in Transport.
+Working within the department that manages DfT apprentices for all the organisation and external Arms Length Bodies, Heidi has been instrumental in assisting new apprentices at the start of their learning journey and has been raising her profile within several networks regarding apprenticeships and women in transport.

 I left sixth form at the age of 18 with no plan for the future, but I knew I wanted to work and do something proactive in life that would have a positive impact on the world.
 I’d been working on my local farm for over 2 years part time while studying my A Levels so when an apprenticeship came up at the Transport Museum I knew it was right for me.